 And that’s it—you’ve just learnt how to draw a swan.
 If you liked this tutorial, don’t forget to share it with your friends.

-I’ve attached a full step by step picture so you can save it and draw later at your own pace.
 Keep practicing, and soon, you’ll be able to show others how to draw swans too.
 Happy drawing!

 Want to keep drawing?
 Explore more easy drawing tutorials here.